-B. Develop a system for dividing students from listeners.
+Develop a system for students from listeners

 From the beginning you can divide people into two categories: actual students and listeners.
-Usually in your first session there is only time to cover all the A.B.C.'s .
+Usually in your first session there is only time to cover all the A.B.C.'s of the CBLT ministry.
 So, now you give them a homework assignment.
 You explain that every student must have a notebook and two pens.
 If they ask you why two, you better be able to explain that.

-C. Homework.
+C. Homework

 The first week you give homework for them to write out their testimony.
 They have one week to write out their testimony, come back the second week and give it to you.
 The second week when you meet with your group, you still do not give any books, but people now come in with their homework assignment, or without their homework assignment.
 You greet them warmly, and you ask them by the door if they remembered to bring their homework assignment.
 Not, "Did you do it?"
 But, "Did you remember to bring it?"
 If the answer is, "Yes," you say, "Please, why do you not sit right here?"
-You will receive their paper and take it home and read it.
+You will receive it and take it home and read it.

 But if the answer is: "No, I could not."
 You say, "Oh, do not worry about it.
 That is fine.
 Please sit over there."
 So you put all the people who did their homework assignments in one group, and seat them in a circle close around you.
 Then all the people who did not do their homework assignment you seat in another group.
-Now you have divided the real students from the listeners.
+Now vou have divided the real students from the listeners.
+A little while later you make a comment that the CBLT Center director wants to know from you how many people did their homework as signment.

 Then you say, "Before we begin with studying the book, I want to give you one more fantastic lecture.
-A lesson that has blessed hundreds of brothers and their wives here already.
+A lesson that has blessed hundreds of brothers and their wives here in Ukraine already.
 It is called 'The Beatitudes.'
+And with this lecture, there is an exam."
 So, you give the lecture "The Beatitudes," and then you have them go home and do the chart themselves and also with their wives.
-Tell them that they must come back next week showing you the results of that exam at home, and which weaknesses they have chosen to work on.
+Tell them that they must come back next week showing you the of that exam at home, and which weaknesses they have chosen to work on.
 You can readily see that this is a more difficult homework assignment than just writing down your testimony.
 And you have just focused the whole attention of your seminar on homework assignments.

-The third week they come: you go through the same procedure by the door.
+The third week they come, you go through the same procedure by the door.
 Whoever has done their homework assignment sits in one place; whoever did not sits in another place.
 And you say, "Look at the pile of books I brought this week.
 I am glad that so many of you did your homework assignment.
 My instruction is to give each one of you who did your homework one of these books.
 And I am going to do that right away."
 Give them their books.

 Immediately there is a division in your group.
 Some of these others say, "Well, what about us?
 Do you have a book for us?
 You have three more left over here."
-You say, "Well, I would be glad to give them to you later on, but my instructions are that for every book I give, I must give a written testimony."
-Many coaches who have followed this procedure have told us that they have had very good success with it.
+You say, "Well, I would be glad to give them to you later on, but my instructions from the CBLT Center director are that for every book I give, I must give a written testimony for him."
+Many course coaches who have followed this procedure have told us that they have had very good success with it.